wmde/wikibase-release-pipeline/deploy/README.md

 ## Migration Guide

-When moving from one major version to another, it might be required to perform additional steps for any of the WBS Service Containers.
+When moving from one major version to another, it might be required to perform additional steps for any of the WBS Service Images.
 This might include data migration and configuration adjustments.

 ### Wikibase Suite 24 to 25 (MediaWiki 1.41 to MediaWiki 1.42)